bvndls/stub/README.md

 # A stub for bvndls.com
 for occasions when the website is under maintenance or unavailable
+- HTML
+- CSS
-- HTML, CSS, vanilla JS
+- vanilla JS